Pfizer cuts vaccine deliveries by as much as half to some EU countries | Health

 Pfizer has slashed in half the volume of COVID-19 vaccines it will deliver to some EU countries this week, government officials said on Thursday, as frustration over the U.S. drugmaker's unexpected cut in supplies grows.
 Romania got only 50% of its planned volume for this week, the other half being allocated gradually by the end of March, with deliveries returning to normal starting next week, Deputy Health Minister Andrei Baciu told Reuters.

 It was a similar situation in Poland which on Monday received 176,000 doses, a drop of around 50% from what was expected, authorities said.
-The Czech government was bracing for the disruption to last weeks, slowing its vaccination campaign just as the second dose of vaccinations get under way.
+The Czech government was bracing for the disruption to last weeks, slowing its vaccination campaign just as second doses get under way.

 Some countries reckon they can handle it.
 Norway has an emergency stockpile and will continue administering doses as planned, the government's public health body said.
 The U.S. drugmaker has told Bulgaria and Poland it will replace missing doses, top officials said.